 - It’s essential to get all the details exactly right on the administrative complaint.
 You want an experienced attorney to help you file your complaint with the Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH).
 Your complaint needs to cover all the actions of your employer that you believe violated the law, so that your complaint is fully investigated and you have a right to sue for all your claims.
 Having an attorney help you draft your complaint is critical to the claims you can pursue—and ultimately the amount of your compensation.

 - You will up against formidable opponents.
 You want every advantage you can get in your case because employment discrimination cases are complex and difficult to prove.
 Having an attorney early on in your case can be a huge benefit.
 In fact, if you do not hire an attorney, you will be at a serious disadvantage when trying to deal with your employer’s attorney.
 He and your employer will know this and be reluctant to settle with you—at least for a fair amount.

 How the Law Offices of Corbett H. Williams Can Help

 Corbett Williams is dedicated to protecting California employees from illegal discrimination at their jobs.
 He understands the emotional toll as well as the financial hardship being discriminated against puts on the victim and his family.
-If you suspect you are the victim of discrimination by your employer, you need to contact an experienced employment lawyer in Irvine who can help you build your case and file a strong administrative complaint.
+If you suspect you are the victim of discrimination by your employer, you need to contact an experienced employment lawyer in Orange County who can help you build your case and file a strong administrative complaint.
 Start an online chat or call me at 949-679-9909 to schedule a free, no-obligation case evaluation.